prometheus/docs/content/docs/introduction/getting_started.md

 ## Configuring Prometheus to monitor the sample targets

 Now we'll configure Prometheus to scrape these new targets.
-Let's group all three endpoints into one job called `random-example`.
+Let's group all three endpoints into one job called `example-random`.
 However, imagine that the first two endpoints are production targets, while the third one represents a canary instance.
 To model this in Prometheus, we can add several groups of endpoints to a single job, adding extra labels to each group of targets.
 In